bocharsky-bw/StreamerTail/README.md

 Display the last part of a data which fetched by specified SQL query.

+Inspired by Unix's [tail][5] command to display the tail end of a text file.

 * [Installation](#installation)
 * [Usage](#usage)
 * [Option list](#option-list)